lgeurts/lgeurts.github.io/APPLICATION_FORM.md

         * Terraform
         * Ansible
         * Saltstack
-    * Container platforms such as Kubernetes
+        * Puppet and or Chef
     * Programming languages such as Go, Python, Rust, C, or equivalent

 ***Extras that will work in your favor:***
 - Experience operating and maintaining production systems on Linux in a public cloud
 - You can work effectively in a globally distributed team, as well as on your own
-- You have an analytical mind; debugging and problem solving skills are paramount
+- An analytical mind; debugging and problem solving skills are paramount
 - Attention to detail and excellent communication skills, both written and verbal
-- Flexibility to learn from and work with different technical environments and teams
+- Flexibility to learn from and work with different technical environments and customer teams
 - Comfortable with working on-call (as part of a regular 24x7 schedule)

 *If you have read this far, please include a cover letter when you [apply](lgeurts@pm.me) for this role.*